ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

    * Load grows as you scale
    * Requires health probes for every backend system ???
-The current mode of operation for handling service discovery is usually done with load balancers as seen her in the diagram.
+The current mode of operation for handling service discovery is usually done with load balancers

 When I want to provision a new service it gets deployed and then the network team is notified that they need to configure the virtual IPs on the load balancer to pick up the service and start routing traffic to it.
 This is time consuming, error prone, and can typically have long lead times.

 Consul can solve this problem.

 ---
 name: Service-Discovery-with-Consul